National Recording Registry

-The National Recording Registry is a list of sound recordings that "are culturally, historically, or aesthetically significant, and/or inform or reflect life in the United States."
+The National Recording Registry is a list of sound recordings that "are culturally, historically, or aesthetically significant, and inform or reflect life in the United States."
 The registry was established by the National Recording Preservation Act of 2000, which created the National Recording Preservation Board, whose members are appointed by the Librarian of Congress.
 The recordings preserved in the United States National Recording Registry form a registry of recordings selected yearly by the National Recording Preservation Board for preservation in the Library of Congress.

 The National Recording Preservation Act of 2000 established a national program to guard America's sound recording heritage.
-The Act created the National Recording Registry, The National Recording Preservation Board and a fund-raising foundation.
+The Act created the National Recording Registry, the National Recording Preservation Board, and a fundraising foundation.
 The purpose of the Registry is to maintain and preserve sound recordings and collections of sound recordings that are culturally, historically, or aesthetically significant.
-Beginning in 2002, the National Recording Preservation Board has selected recordings nominated each year to be preserved.
+In 2002, the National Recording Preservation Board selected recordings nominated each year to be preserved.
 On January 27, 2003, the first 50 recordings were announced by James Billington, the Librarian of Congress.